 The club has always had a reputation as a good training ground for dancers and David is keen to continue that.
 He enjoys teaching and the dancers have a lot of fun learning the different steps.

 Before he retired David was involved in corporate training.
 He enjoys teaching and calling.
 He explains, demonstrate and reinforces the moves he teaches.
 He has a lot of fun doing it and we have a lot of fun learning.

 A typical evening consists of a number of brackets with rest periods in between.
 In the early part of the evening there will be some teaching of various square dance moves, followed by a singing call that uses the moves just taught.
 Brackets will be mixed up between beginner, mainstream and plus levels depending on the dancers present.

 Later on, the brackets generally consist of a hoedown - which is a series of called moves with a rhythmic backing track - followed by a singing call - which is a recognizable song with square dance calls intermixed with the song lyrics.

-Square dancing is sometimes broken up with brackets of round dancing or line dancing, and there is a break for a cuppa and some supper and a few bits of administration .
+Square Dancing is sometimes broken up with brackets of round dancing or line dancing, and we enjoy a cuppa and some supper at the end of the dancing.

 A few times a year the club holds special dances - Club birthday, Christmas in July, Christmas proper and so on, where members of other clubs are especially invited to attend.
-We also hold an annual square dance weekend camp at Lake Perseverance which is a huge load of fun.
+We plan outings from time to time, some have included attending shows or concerts and Barefoot Bowls.